Applying as a mature student

 Writing your personal statement

-The personal statement is an academic statement, around 650 words and is the same for each of your five choices if applying via UCAS.
+The UCAS personal statement is a chance to describe the unique talents and experiences you have.
+It is your opportunity to tell universities why you should be offered a place on the course.
+It is the same for each of your five choices if applying via UCAS.
 It should be based on your suitability for studying the subject you wish to apply to.
-The UCAS personal statement is your opportunity to tell universities why you should be offered a place on the course.

 Applicants should demonstrate a realistic insight into their degree.
 You can check the unit catalogue for your course to better understand what your programme entails.
 You can then reflect on your existing skills, such as good written communication and your ability to form arguments, and draw on examples to explain how your experiences have prepared you for university study.